anqurvanillapy/ice1000.github.io/pages/llvm-cs/CSharpLangImpl03.md

 }
 ```

 References to variables are also quite simple using LLVM.
 In the simple version of Kaleidoscope, we assume that the variable has already been emitted somewhere and its value is available.
-In practice, the only values that can be in the NamedValues map are function arguments.
+In practice, the only values that can be in the `namedValues` map are function arguments.
 This code simply checks to see that the specified name is in the map (if not, an unknown variable is being referenced) and returns the value for it.
 In future chapters, we'll add support for loop induction variables in the symbol table, and for local variables.

 ```c#
 protected override ExprAST VisitBinaryExprAST(BinaryExprAST node)